0xsheinn/SSH-Bruteforcer/README.md

-Run with Python3
+#Run with Python3 <br>
-Change your wordlist insert of passowrd.txt
+#Change your wordlist insert of passowrd.txt